rachelbeery/Flatiron-Capstone/README.md

 This project uses regression analysis to study the features of most importance in hazard mitigation success.
 To reduce community damage, money, and resources spent we can increase our ROI through correct allocation of hazard mitigation funds.

-## Notebooks
+## Notebook & Dataset

-Refer to the Capstone_Hazard_Mitigation_Positive_ROI notebook as a guide for Hazard Mitigation and Recovery Analysis
+Refer to the Capstone_Hazard_Mitigation_Positive_ROI notebook as a guide for Hazard Mitigation and Recovery Analysis.

+The Opendataset can be downloaded at the following link: https://www.fema.gov/openfema-data-page/hazard-mitigation-assistance-projects-v2

 ## Final Findings